I’ve many a time asked myself the question: “What Makes a Great?” – it’s quite frankly a loaded question, even at first glance.

 I think what makes a greatthe fact that they can have deep programming experience, yet can still see where programming and user-experience meet.
 Its such a fine line, and the lines constantly blur, but being able to decipher those blurs is where true talent lies.

 Programmers are nifty.
-A truly seasoned developer will know that having the choice of performing manual tasks compared to writing a script that will automate them is where the gold lies.
+A truly seasoned fwill know that having the choice of performing manual tasks compared to writing a script that will automate them is where the gold lies.
 We see it every day, from version control, continuous deployment and unit testing.

 A greatknows what tasks take time, and find ways to optimize them.
 Most importantly the redundant ones like refreshing the browser after saving.
 This is especially important when it comes to Git and version control.
 I’ve seen build amazing scripts, frameworks and scaffolds that speed their projects along, whether its boilerplates, SASS variable guides or scripts that automatically fill in accessibility attributes.